 After contemplating the hunt site and surrounding rolling plains, visitors descend through the multiple levels of the museum, learning more about the site, the lands surrounding it, and the indigenous people’s culture.

 By Jenifer from The Evolista

-In the Canadian Rockies between Banff and Jasper National Parks, off the David Thompson Highway, is one of the prettiest places to visit in winter.
+The Canadian Rockies between Banff and Jasper National Parks, off the David Thompson Highway, is one of winter’s prettiest places to visit.
 Abraham Lake freezes to an icy wonderland with bubbles trapped in the ice.
-You can walk out on the ice to see hundreds of thousands of bubbles stacked and frozen as they were rising to the top.
+You can walk out on the ice to see hundreds of thousands of bubbles stacked and frozen as they rise to the top.